The Iron Age broch of Caisteal Grugaig

 Accessing Caisteal Grugaig broch

-The broch is accessible via the coastal path leading from Totaig.
-The steeply sloping hill on which it is situated is called Faire-an-Dun, the ‘Watching place of the tower’.
+The broch is accessible via the coastal path from Totaig.
+It is sited on the steeply sloping hill called Faire-an-Dun, the ‘Watching place of the tower’.
 As you approach, the impressive nature of the broch tower is increased by the huge triangular lintel over the low entrance passage.

 Further chambers, stairways and passages constructed within the thickness of the double skinned wall (the defining feature of all broch towers) would have given gave access to upper floor levels.